jgarciasm/espressif-product-catalog/README.md

 # Espressif Product Catalog

 Eclipse plugins that provides the following functionalities:
-- Submit Espressif products to a catalog (JSON file).
+- Saving Espressif products to a catalog (JSON file).
-- Search for and view all Espressif product catalog.
+- Searching for and view all Espressif product catalog.

-## It has the additional following functionalities:
+## Additional functionalities:
 - Validation of empty input data.
 - Validation of existing products.
 - Complete text search in real time while typing.
 - Sort by every column.
-- Remove product from the catalog.
+- Remove products from the catalog.
-- Update product information directly in the table.
+- Updating product information directly in the table.
 - Get texts from bundle for future internationalization.

 # Documentation